 As indicated above, when sampling from a list, you should over- sample.
-Then, of you encounter unreachables, you should replace them with households from the over-sample list in the order they were selected.
+Then, if you encounter unreachables, you should replace them with households from the over-sample list in the order they were selected.
 For example, if you drew a list of 300 households in an effort to obtain 250 interviews, the first household you write off as "unreachable" should be replaced by the 251st household sampled.

 Achieving a purely random sample can be costly, so sometimes it is acceptable to take some shortcuts.
 If you do not have a list of all the households in a target area or group you are trying to measure, but you know the geographic boundaries of the target area, you might randomly select at point at which to start and proceed systematically from there.
 In the hypothetical 400 household neighborhood, for example, in trying for 250 interviews, you would need to interview every 1.6th household (400 divided by 250) to ensure that you would cover the entire neighborhood.
 In whole numbers, this works out to about 2 of every 3 households.
 Therefore, you would start at one end of the neighborhood and proceed systematically through the entire neighborhood trying two doors and then skipping one.
-Any households that were selected by this procedure, at which an interview was not possible, could be replaced by the next household you would draw a random number from one to six and start at that household and every sixth household after it, and replace unreachables with every third household in the six household groups.
+Any households that were selected by this procedure, at which an interview was not possible, could be replaced by the next household you would have skipped.
+If the sample size called for you to sample one of every sic households, you could draw a random number from one to six and start at that household and every sixth household after it, and replace unreachables with every third household in the six household groups.